rmap-project/rmap/README.md

 - Maven 2.4

 ###Maven install
 Each component should be compiled using mvn install.
-Core and auth should be compiled first.
+If tests are to be run during compilation, testdata should be compiled first, followed by core and auth, and finally api and webapp.
 ```
 mvn clean install
 ```